 Other areas where students can work are the Learning Resource Centre (LRC) and school canteen.

-Students can bring their own PCs, IPADs etc. and access the internet and the school Virtual Learning Environment (VLE) via the school’s Wi-Fi facility.
+Students can bring their own devices in order to access the internet and the school network via the school’s Wi-Fi facility.